 And the truth is when I was in library school the course that my classmates found dry, but I found to be most exciting, was cataloging.
-In library parlance that means putting books in their proper classifications by subject – organizing in it’s strictest sense.
+In library parlance that means putting books in their proper classifications by subject – organizing in its strictest sense.

-Then one day I was having coffee with my friend Barbara who was still working as a busy lawyer while caring for an aging parent and trying nevertheless to find time for her many interests.
-She complained that she and her husband had too much stuff, much they no longer used or needed – clothes, linens, books, papers, photos, files, sports equipment, kitchen gadgets, things their kids had left behind.
+But I still had a lot of time on my hands, too much it seemed.
+And then one day I was speaking to my friend Barbara who was still working as a busy lawyer while caring for an aging parent and trying to find time for her many interests.
+She said she and her husband had too much stuff they no longer needed – clothes, linens, books, sports equipment, kitchen gadgets, and things their kids had left behind.

-Dana Susan Lehrman
+– Dana Susan Lehrman